lorenzopol/SimBCR-v2/README.md

 Please keep in mind that the default settings simulate a human IgG heavy chain.
 ### Custom inputs
 Right now simBCR allows you to customize your input in two different ways: simple mode and developer mode.
-Full detail on parameters and further documentation can be found [here](https://immunesim.readthedocs.io/en/latest/parameters.html).
 #### Custom inputs: simple mode
-In order to run a custom simulation in the easiest way possible, provide the following input when launching main.py
+In order to run a custom simulation in the easiest way possible, provide the following inputs when launching main.py

 `python main.py  --number_of_seqs 100 --species hs --receptor tr --chain b --name_repertoire my_custom_sim`